Master of Accounting (MAcc)

 CPA Exam Review

 Students accepting offers from firms should check to see if the firm pays for CPA exam review materials.
-Becker CPA Review is often the company of choice by several firms.
-To help students successfully prepare, we have coordinated with Becker to directly bill employers that offer this benefit (currently 80% of Loyola MAcc hiring firms).
-For this reason, we recommend that students wait to purchase the CPA Review until after the interview process.
+Becker CPA Review is the program of choice for many students.
+Most firms that hire Loyola students coordinate with Becker for direct billing, meaning no out-of-pocket cost to students for the prep course.
+For this reason, we recommend that students wait to purchase the CPA Review until after internships have concluded.
+We also offer discounted access to Becker prep materials.

 Recommended schedule for CPA exam preparation during the MAcc program: